 Range of Costs With Fixed Fee For Additional Work

-Our fees legal fees will range between £1,250 to £7,500 plus VAT and disbursements.
+Our fees legal fees will range between £1,250 to £7,500 (excluding VAT charged at 20%) and disbursements.
 The fees will vary and are dependent upon individual circumstances.

 The range of fees will depend on issues such as the number of beneficiaries and whether the estate includes any property.
 Probate fees will also typically increase, depending on whether there are multiple bank accounts, shares and based on the number and value of any property.